In line with the White House's Digital Government Strategy, we're making our code and data more open.

 Jobs API—Taps into a list of current jobs openings with federal, state, and local government agencies.
 Jobs are searchable by keyword, location, agency, schedule, or any combination of these.

-List of Non-.gov URLs—USA.gov searches across all federal, state, local, tribal, and territorial government websites.
+Non-.gov URLs API—USA.gov searches across all federal, state, local, tribal, and territorial government websites.
 Most government websites end in .gov or .mil, but many do not.
-This is a list of all government URLs that do not end in .gov or .mil.
+Use this API to find all government URLs that don't end in .gov or .mil.

 Visit USA.gov/Developer for a full list of USA.gov's APIs and data feeds available to the public.